contagon/handbook/handbook/29-meetings-in-the-church.md

 Streams and virtual meetings should not distract from the Spirit.
 Generally, only one device should be used to capture the meeting.
 Both the device and the person using it should be inconspicuous.

 Stream recordings of ward and stake meetings should be deleted within one day after the meeting.
+However, members may save a recording of the video stream of a funeral service or wedding for personal use.

 ## 29.8 Photographs and Video Recordings of Meetings

 To preserve the sacredness of Church meetings, no one should take photographs or make video recordings of sacrament meetings or stake conferences.

 For information about stream recordings of meetings, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).

+## 29.9 Interpreting for Meetings

+The Lord wants everyone to understand the gospel in his or her own language (see [Doctrine and Covenants 90:11](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/90?lang=eng&id=p11#p11)).
+In stakes where members speak more than one native language, a member of the stake presidency may call a stake interpretation coordinator.
+A bishop may call ward interpreters.

+For more information, see [Church Interpretation Training and Best Practices](https://www.churchofjesuschrist.org/callings/church-interpretation-training-and-best-practices) at ChurchofJesusChrist.org.